kadiraktass/Smove/firmware/README.md

 ## Installation instructions

 You need to activate I2C interface on your RPi.
-Open a terminal window in RPi.
+Open a terminal in RPi.
 Run:

     sudo raspi-config